PoliTo-ASAC-Lab/Thesis-2021-Rizzieri-SEE_injection_framework/README.md

 # BFSP [v1.05]
-Bitflip Fault Simulation Platform by Daniele Rizzieri (2021)
+Bitflip Fault Simulation Platform by Daniele Rizzieri (2021)\
+The platform injects a random bitflip in each of N copies of a binary file.
+Then it executed them, analysing the outcomes.

 ## Requirements
 Required Linux packages: